MatiasDePressa/MatiasDePressa/README.md

 ## 👨‍💻 About Me:
 My name is Matías De Pressa, and I am a programming student who also teaches Python courses.
 I've been involved in this "World" for three years, and I deeply enjoy all the time I've spent studying, practicing, working, and teaching programming.
-I have experience in various programming languages such as Java, JavaScript, C++, C#, PHP, and, of course, my specialty, Python.
-I have also worked with HTML, CSS, database engines like MySQL or SQLite, and some frameworks.
+I have experience in various programming languages such as Java, JavaScript, C++, C#, PHP, Python, etc. I have also worked with HTML, CSS, database engines like MySQL or SQLite, and some frameworks.
 I received recognition in the category of Originality and Innovation at the 20th Edition of the "Expo Proyecto" held by the Universidad Nacional de la Matanza (UNLAM), in Buenos Aires, Argentina; for the proyect: CODEX.
 Additionally, I have experience in video game development using Unity.
 As proof, there is the video game [*Oneiro Man*](https://store.steampowered.com/app/3146700/Oneiro_Man/?l=latam) on steam, developed by IZI Studios, where I am an active member of the team.